Before beginning an on-site audit:

 Conclusion:

-A Good Manufacturing Practice audit checklist is one of the best effective methods available for importers to determine their supplier’s WHO-GMP inspection readiness.
-However, creating a WHO-GMP Document Check List is not a simple operation.
+A Good Manufacturing Practice (GMP) audit checklist is one of the most effective methods available for importers to assess their supplier’s readiness for a WHO-GMP inspection.
+However, creating a WHO-GMP Document Checklist is not a simple task.
 It can take a long time to create, execute, and maintain a complete checklist.